List of national exemption order holders

 Around 7.5 billion items of clothing are placed in UK recycling bins every year, many of which still have 60% of their usage left.
 For more information on recycling textiles and clothing, try the Salvation Army or Oxfam.

-If you receive a bag through your door for charity clothing collections, please ensure that the charity is a genuine known charity as there are sometimes bogus collections made in the area.
+If you receive a bag through your door for charity clothing collections, please make sure that the charity is a genuine known charity as there are sometimes bogus collections made in the area.
 Please be aware that some bogus collectors may also collect charity bags that are not theirs.

 If you are concerned about any collection bag put through your letter box please first check if it is approved by checking the list of licensed house-to-house collection in Bracknell Forest and list of charitable organisations with exemption orders in the documents section of this page.
 If you are unsure about a collection please contact us with details.